richgel999/dr_shirley_wright/README.md

 ### 1955: Wright, Shirley Jean [M.S.
 Thesis](https://en.wikipedia.org/wiki/Master%27s_degree) "The solvolysis of butyl bromide in methanol-water mixtures":<br>
 https://chemistry.as.miami.edu/graduate/graduate-dissertations/index.html

 Here's her scanned July 1955 MS thesis.
 [Sam](https://twitter.com/elf_whatever) (a library grad student at Drexel) requested it from the University of Miami library.
-It was sent in physical form to the "library at penn" and manually scanned by him using a phone instead of a scanner because the pages were very fragile.
+It was sent in physical form to the library at the University of Pennsylvania and manually scanned by him using a phone instead of a scanner because the pages were very fragile.

 The book itself:<br>
 <img src="https://github.com/richgel999/dr_shirley_wright/blob/main/ms_thesis_pic.jpg" alt="drawing" width="384"/>